-The 2024 Federal Reporting Requirements for Churches-This separate resource assists churches (especially treasurers and bookkeepers) in filing federal tax forms and meeting other requirements throughout the year.
+The 2025 Federal Reporting Requirements for Episcopal Institutions-This separate resource assists churches, schools, and other Episcopal institutions (especially treasurers and bookkeepers) in filing federal tax forms and meeting other requirements throughout the year.
 You can find this resource on cpg.org.

-Tax highlights for 2023
+Tax Highlights for 2024